javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 That's it.
-The OpenAPI generator ([https://github.com/OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator)) supports a ton of different languages, and will generate markdown docs for for the clients too.
+The OpenAPI generator ([https://github.com/OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator)) supports a ton of different languages, and will generate markdown docs for the clients too.

 Have fun!